The soul is not obscured by forms.

 would still shine through.

-The flux between matter and spirit, life and mortality, the outer layer and the inner soul lies at the core of Kami's oeuvre.
+The flux between matter and spirit, life and mortality, the outer layer and the inner soul lies at the core of Kami’s oeuvre.
 Kami binds his study of Sufi poetry and philosophy to the traditions of figure painting, portraiture and collage.
-His works reflect a diverse range of interests, from portraiture to Islamic architecture, from photography to sacred and literary texts.
+His works reflect a diverse range of interests, from portraiture to architectural domes, from photography to sacred and literary texts.

 Kami’s silent, meditative paintings project a quiet monumentality that invokes various mystical traditions culled from both the East and the West, as well as the austere Persian mausoleums and somber ruins of the ancient world.
 In earlier small-scale paintings that recall Fayyum funerary portraits, anonymous sitters gazed directly at the viewer.
 Larger than life portraits of people, some friends, others complete strangers, have a haunting presence.
 In this exhibition, five large-scale paintings of introspective figures, are at once majestic and intimate, strikingly present yet withdrawn.
 These “quotidian mystics,” as Homi Bhabha has called them, are centered on their axis as in a state of meditation.